 Module II: What can we do if there are no good targets?

 Module II discusses about alternatives to target-based drug discovery, in particular phenotypic drug discovery.
-It includes two lectures: (1) phenotypic screening with chemogenomic libraries, and (2) molecular phenotypic screening based on gene expression.
+It includes two lectures: (1) phenotypic screening with genetic and chemogenomic libraries, and (2) molecular phenotypic screening based on gene expression.

 Module III: What kind of drug should we develop?